vobinax/vobinax/README.md

 # Hi there 👋

-I'm Mohammad, a versatile developer and security researcher with a strong background in computer engineering.
+I'm Mohammad, focused on Linux systems and security research.
-I enjoy working on projects that combine **Linux systems, security vulnerability analysis, and clean digital design**.
+I work on projects that involve **troubleshooting, vulnerability analysis, and professional reporting**.

-## 🔧 Skills & Tools
+## 🔧 Skills
-- Linux troubleshooting & kernel module debugging
+- Linux system configuration & debugging
-- Security vulnerability classification & CVSS scoring
+- Vulnerability classification & CVSS scoring
-- Professional reporting & documentation
+- Clear documentation & technical reporting
-- Minimalist annotation tools (Flameshot, Ksnip) for polished screenshots

 ## 🚀 What I Do
-- Analyze and report security vulnerabilities with industry-standard accuracy
+- Identify and report security issues with accuracy
-- Build and configure Linux-friendly workflows for productivity and clarity
+- Build efficient Linux workflows for productivity
-- Create professional documentation and digital assets for technical and creative projects
+- Deliver professional documentation for technical projects

-## 📫 Let's Connect
+## 📫 Contact
-Regular communication and collaboration are important to me.
+I value clear communication and collaboration.
-Feel free to reach out if you’re interested in working together or exploring new ideas!
+Feel free to connect if you’re interested in working together.

 📧 E-Mail : mohammadkalhori@protonmail.com